chenmin1107/cs6244_motionplanning/autocar/scripts/highway/README.md

 x_i, y_i (i = 0, 1, ... , N) are the coordinates at the ith time step.
 t_0, ... , t_N are the timestamps of the data sequence, and the simulation starts at t_0 = 0.

 ## Output file: the controls computed by your motion planner

-Output file: 'dataXX_controls.json'
+1. Output file: 'dataXX_controls.json'

+2. Output file description: the purpose of the output file is to record your planned controls for the autonomous car.
+Later on, we will test your solution by reading those controls from the output file and sending it to the autonomous car, to see whether it can successfully cross the highway or not.

-File format of dataXX_controls.json:
+3. File format of dataXX_controls.json:

 {'robot_0': [[acc_0, t_0],
              [acc_1, t_1],